Cohen-Shahar/GraphLearningProject/README.md

 ## Experiments Overview:
 - Experiment 1: Uses the architecture from GraphGPS.

-- Experiment 2: Implements the MLP architecture.
+- Experiment 2: Implements the concatenation architecture.

-- Experiment 3: Features the architecture with cross-attention.
+- Experiment 3: Implements the architecture with cross-attention.

 ## Folder Structure: